 I hope you enjoy reading about my wonderful part of France and our adventures both here and elsewhere.
 I’m always happy to offer advice or answer any questions regarding visiting or living in France – particularly the Côte d’Azur – expat life, travel with kids and bilingualism so please feel free to e-mail me at contact(at)loumessugo(dot)com.
 I love getting comments, read every single one and do my best to reply.

 family selfie in the midnight sun in Iceland

 Finally, to never miss a post why not SUBSCRIBE to the Lou Messugo Blog.
 This way you’ll receive each new publication in your e-mail inbox.
 (The subscribe button can be found at the top of every post).
-I average 2-3 posts a week at the very most so your inbox won’t be clogged by me I promise!
-There are also other ways to find out what I’m up to and follow along: follow on Twitter, add me to your Google + circles, like my Facebook page, follow my Pinterest boards, follow me on Instagram.
+It’s rare that I write more than average 2 posts a week so your inbox won’t be clogged by me I promise!
+There are also other ways to find out what I’m up to and follow along: follow on Twitter, like my Facebook page, follow my Pinterest boards, follow me on Instagram.